 - The fight to end in a draw – (+2000)

 Tyson Fury and Deontay Wilder have fought twice before, as previously mentioned.
-Tyson Fury dominated both fights and should ideally have been adjudged the winner of both.
-However, the American got away with a draw in the first match in December 2018, while Tyson Fury won the Fury vs. Wilder II rematch via a technical knockout in round 7.
+Tyson Fury dominated both fights and should ideally have been adjudged the winner.
+However, the American got away with a draw in the first match in December 2018, while Tyson Fury won the Fury vs Wilder II rematch via a technical knockout in round 7.

-Fury will be making his second visit to the T-Mobile Arena in Las Vegas this time around, having fought against and beaten Swedish boxer Einar Otto Wallin in September 2019.
+Fury will be visiting the T-Mobile Arena in Las Vegas this time, having fought against and beaten Swedish boxer Einar Otto Wallin in September 2019.
 An intense battle that lasted all 12 rounds ultimately resulted in a victory for Fury via unanimous decision.